 Using essential oils during your pregnancy can offer several benefits both for you and your little one.
 Many women have found that the aroma from certain essential oils can help to lift their mood, reduce symptoms of anxiety, and even alleviate certain types of discomfort.
 Additionally, some assert that calming and focusing scents can promote a baby's neural development in the womb.
 Furthermore, when you use an oil diffuser or topically apply some oil on your skin, you may absorb ingredients that are known to help improve digestion, circulation, lymphatic flow, and a healthy respiratory system—all very important for a happy expectant mother!
 So why not try a few essential oils during this special time?
 It may be just what you need to boost your wellbeing.
-Please do not confuse essential oils with oils used for other purposes such as sweet almond oil for perineal massage (see article: best oils for perineal massage).

 Are essential oils safe during pregnancy?

 Essential oils are often used for their therapeutic and calming effects, but is it safe to use them during pregnancy?
 It’s important to always consult with your healthcare provider before relying on essential oils while pregnant.
 Studies have indicated that many essential oils are gentle and not harmful if used properly.
 However, there are some essential oils known to be potentially harmful if not used under the supervision and advice of a healthcare provider due to possible interactions with certain medications and other health conditions like diabetes or asthma.
 So overall, it’s best practice to discuss the use of essential oils with an expert before using them as part of your natural wellness routine.

 The best essential oils in pregnancy